beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 ##### Using object Pools and Caches

-In order to improve the overall performance of applications, usually mechanisms of pooling and catching are implemented.
+In order to improve the overall performance of applications, usually mechanisms of pooling and caching are implemented.

 ###### Pooling